-Experiments: Test infant abilities at different ages.
-See what they can and cannot do.
-But we have to guess (to some degree) how they manage to accomplish this.
-Computational model: a program that simulates the mental processes occurring in a child's mind.
+Computational model: a program that simulates the mental processes occurring in a child's mind (usually implementing a set of mathematical equations that describe those processes).
 This requires knowing what the input and output are, and then testing the strategies that can take the given input and transform it into the desired output.
+Goal: Figure out how the acquisition process works in children.
 Computational modeling (Working with "digital children")